meltano/meltano/docs/src/_reference/command-line-interface.md

 ## `init`

-Used to create a new [Meltano project](/concepts/project) at a directory path relative to the current working directory.
+Used to create a new [Meltano project](/concepts/project) at the given directory path.
 If the specified directory does not exist, one will be created for the project - otherwise the existing directory will be used if it is empty.

 The new project directory will contain: